37th Arkansas Infantry Regiment: History

-Re-designation as the 37th Arkansas
+Redesignation as the 37th Arkansas

 During the general re-organization of the 1st Corps of the Army of the Trans-Mississippi, following the Battle of Prairie Grove, new muster rolls for several of the regiments were sent to the Confederate War Department in Richmond, which assumed that the rolls were for new regiments, and thus assigned new numerical designations, thus the 29th Arkansas Infantry became redesignated as the 37th Arkansas Infantry Regiment.
 After the retreat from Prairie Grove to Van Buren, Fagan's brigade spent the winter of 1863–64 in camp near Little Rock, remaining there until June when the unit began the movements that would lead to the Battle of Helena.

-Capture at Battle of Helena
+Helena

-Colonel Samuel Slade Bell commanded the 37th Arkansas and was captured with many of his men at the Battle of Helena.
+Colonel Samuel S. Bell, captured at Helena in 1863.

 On July 4, 1863, the 37th Arkansas served in the attack on the federal post at Helena, Arkansas.
 Fagan's Brigade was assigned to Major General Sterling Price's Division of Lieutenant General Theophilus H. Holmes's army during the attack on Union forces at Helena Arkansas on July 4, 1863.
 General Fagan's 1,300 men were assigned to capture Hindman's Hill southwest of the city.
 Generals Fagan and Price failed to coordinate their attacks due to General Holmes' vague order to "attack at daylight."
 Price interpreted this order to mean an attack at sunrise and Fagan interpreted it to mean an attack at first light.
 The result was that Fagan was surprised to find his attack on Hindman Hill was opposed by artillery fire from Graveyard Hill, which was General Price's objective.
 General Fagan had expected Price to be engaged already with that battery.
 Fagan's artillery had not been able to reach the battlefield because of felled trees blocking the road.
 Fagan had no artillery available to silence the Federal guns and had no choice but to order his troops to try to take the hill while under artillery fire.
 Fagan's men reached the summit of the hill and managed to seize the outer fortifications but were pinned down just short of the summit by the two Union batteries.
 The exposed Confederates were targeted by every remaining gun on the battlefield as well as the heavy guns of the USS Tyler.

 By 10:30 General Holmes realized that his position had deteriorated and that he could make no further headway.
 A general retreat was ordered, and the attack on the Union base had failed.
 During this stage of the battle, a significant part of the 37th Arkansas was captured.
 Detachments of the 43rd Indiana, 33rd Iowa and 33rd Missouri all seem to have been involved in the capture of the forward elements of the 37th Arkansas.
 Here is what Lieutenant-Colonel William H. Heath, commanding 33rd Missouri, reported: